asterics/AsTeRICS-Grid/docs/documentation_user/05_actions.md

 The following steps are shown in Figure 6:

-1. An user selects a grid element with an associated AsTeRICS action.
+1. A user selects a grid element with an associated AsTeRICS action.
 An [AsTeRICS model](01_terms.md#asterics-model) which can perform the desired action (e.g. controlling a TV) is saved within the current grid.
 2. The AsTeRICS model is uploaded to a running instance of the AsTeRICS Framework (ARE) and afterwards started.
 The model contains so-called "plugins" which are elements capable of communicating with external hardware, e.g. attached to the computer or accessible via network.
 In the example the "IrTrans" plugin is capable of communicating with an IrTrans device, which is a replacement for infrared remotes.
 3. After uploading and starting the model on the AsTeRICS Framework, data is sent to a plugin contained in the model.
 In Fig. 6 some data is sent to the "action" port of the IrTrans plugin.
 4. Sending data to the plugin causes the AsTeRICS Framework to communicate with the external real "IrTrans" hardware.
 The action contains the needed information to perform the desired action, for instance sending a "Volume down" command to a TV.